 It is not a sexually acquired infection, rather an imbalance in the natural bacteria.

 Bacterial vaginosis has been linked with reduced conception and a higher risk of early miscarriage.

 The next important thing is to get legal advice and a properly drawn up legal donor or co-parenting agreement.

 This may be an extra expense but will help prevent any potential problems, further down the line.

 Basically, all you need is a container of your chosen sperm and a syringe.

-However, there are ways to maximise your chances of success.
+However, there are ways to maximize your chances of success.

 - Use a speculum and extender tip with the syringe.
-This ensures that the sperm reach the cervix and helps them on their journey.
+This ensures that the sperm reaches the cervix and helps them on their journey.

 - Use a sperm friendly lubricant – the wrong lubricant can damage sperm, whereas a sperm friendly lubricant can help their motility.

 - Have an orgasm following insertion of the sperm, this causes the cervix to dip down into the sperm and again helps them on their journey.